sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_dind.md

 Ensure you have the following tools installed:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
-- [Helm](https://helm.sh/) if you're installing Sourcegraph with helm.
+- [Helm](https://helm.sh/) if you're installing Sourcegraph with `helm`.

-#### Deployment via kubectl (Kubernetes manifests)
+#### Deployment via Kustomize

-1. Clone the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) repository to your local machine.
-2. Run `cd deploy-sourcegraph/configure/executors`.
-3. Configure the [Executor environment variables](https://docs.sourcegraph.com/admin/executors/deploy_executors_binary#step-2-setup-environment-variables) in the `executor/executor.deployment.yaml` file.
-4. Run  `kubectl apply -f . --recursive` to deploy all components.
-5. Confirm executors are working by checking the _Executors_ page under **Site admin > Executors > Instances** .
+Please refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.

+To include Executors dind, see [configure Sourcegraph with Kustomize](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure) on how to specify the component.

 #### Deployment via Helm

-1. Clone the [deploy-sourcegraph-helm](https://github.com/sourcegraph/deploy-sourcegraph-helm) repository to your local machine.
-2. Run `cd deploy-sourcegraph-helm/charts/sourcegraph-executor`.
+Please refer to the [Sourcegraph Helm docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/helm#quickstart) for the latest instructions.

+To specifically deploy Executors,
-3. Create an overrides file, `override.yaml`, with any other customizations you may require.
+1. Create an overrides file, `override.yaml`, with any other customizations you may require.
    1. See [details on configurations](https://docs.sourcegraph.com/admin/deploy/kubernetes/helm#configuration).
-4. Run the following command:
+2. Run the following command:
     ```bash
-    helm upgrade --install -f overrides.yaml --version <your Sourcegraph Version> sg-executor sourcegraph/sourcegraph-executor
+    helm upgrade --install --values ./override.yaml --version <your Sourcegraph Version> sg-executor sourcegraph/sourcegraph-executor-dind
     ```
-5. Confirm executors are working by checking the _Executors_ page under **Site admin > Executors > Instances** .
+3. Confirm executors are working by checking the _Executors_ page under **Site admin > Executors > Instances** .

-For more information on the components being deployed see the [Executors readme](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/executors/README.md).

 ## Note